 - Bad checks

-You are able to deduct these common items from an employee’s check:
+You can deduct these common items from an employee’s check:

 - Taxes